mlang/bmc/sphinx/tutorial.rst

 There must be an octave sign in front of the first note of a piece.
 For all following notes, these rules apply:

-If the next note is a second or third up or down, it does not need an octave sign.
+If the next note is an interval of a second or third up or down, it does not need an octave sign.

 .. braille-music::